ethamck/musicporter/readme.md

 Almost every script requires `yt-dlp` and utilities from POSIX. `ffmpeg` and `mutagen` should be installed when downloading files locally.
 Other external dependencies are minimized.

-See [my `manifest.tsv` file](https://gist.github.com/ethamck/701a8af65a8a83a46efca428760d436b) as an example of how I use these scripts.
+See [my `manifest.tsv` file](https://gist.github.com/ethamck/701a8af65a8a83a46efca428760d436b) as an example of how one could use these scripts.

 **All scripts interact with streams rather than files.** This means you must pipe input into them rather than specifying files as arguments.